Bandar Baru Nilai

 Bandar Baru Nilai or Putra Nilai is a new township in Nilai, Negeri Sembilan, Malaysia.
-It is nearest to Nilai Old Town or also known as Nilai.
+It is nearest to Nilai Old Town, also known as Nilai.
 Due to its proximity, and connection through the KTM to Kuala Lumpur, Putrajaya, and Kuala Lumpur International Airport, it is a rapidly growing new town.
 Development projects can be seen as one drives around Nilai.
 Two of Malaysia's most well-known colleges and two universities are located in Nilai: Nilai University, INTI International University, Manipal International University, Universiti Sains Islam Malaysia and Islamic University College of Malaysia.
 As a result, the town is occupied by students from all over the world.
 Students from over 30 countries can be seen in Nilai.
-Many people from other areas especially from Klang Valley live in Nilai to running from traffic congestion and crowded in Klang Valley.
+Many people from other areas, especially from Klang Valley, live in Nilai to avoid traffic congestion and crowding in Klang Valley.

 Bandar Baru Nilai has become a popular shopping town with the establishment of several major shopping malls such as Nilai 3 Wholesale Centre, Nilai Square, Mydin, Giant Hypermarket, Lotus's, MesaMall and ÆON Mall Nilai.